LouisBearing/BirdSoundClassif/README.md

 ### NBM dataset on Zenodo

-The NBM dataset can be found and dowloaded at this address: (https://zenodo.org/records/15655748).
+The NBM dataset can be found and downloaded at this address: (https://zenodo.org/records/15655748).

 ### NBM object detection model